jkerai1/JoeSandBoxToMDEBlockList/readme.md

 Create a search term to grab IOCs from JSB e.g. "phish" or "malicious" or "malware" or even a TLD like "xyz"

+Results can then be uploaded to tenant Allow Block List.

 Proof of concept, creates a CSV in the same directory as script that can be uploaded to MDE:

 ![image](https://github.com/jkerai1/JoeSandBoxToMDEBlockList/assets/55988027/db91bef8-7537-4aa8-afe2-e28eb6163717)